 Crappy Planet Systems Some planet systems are not really good.
 This is because they lack high values in resources and/or influence, because they consist of only one planet or because they suck for other reasons.
 These systems are: Tar’Mann, Thibah, Wellon, Mirage, Tempesta.

 You may be surprised to find Mirage around them, because getting two free Fighters seems kind of cool.
 It isn’t.
-The planet isn’t worth a SD, and you seldom can allow yourself the trouble of parking an empty carrier in orbit to wait for those fighters who you can’t support otherwise.
+The planet isn’t worth a Space Dock, and you seldom can allow yourself the trouble of parking an empty carrier in orbit to wait for those fighters who you can’t support otherwise.
 Even with the “Advanced Fighters” tech the planet doesn’t really shine because it just takes so long to get there.

 Medium Planet Systems These planet systems are medium.
 They’re not good, they’re not bad.
 You place them alongside the juice to take them when the opportunity presents itself, but it’s not a real loss when you have to concede them to other players.
 These systems are: Arnor/Lor, Centauri/Gral, Corneeq/Resculon, Dal Bootha/Xxehan, Lazar/Sakulag, Mehar Xull, Saudor, Tequ’ran/Torkan, Vefut II, Ashtroth/Loki/Abaddon, Capha, El’nath, Garbozia, Lesab, Perimeter, Rigel I/Rigel II/Rigel III, Hope’s End, and Vega Major/Vega Minor, Hercalor/Tiamat, Industrex, Faunus.